 Maine has a long and colorful history when it comes to marijuana and the law.
 In 1913, it became the second state (after Massachusetts) to ban the drug.
 Maine was almost a quarter of a century ahead of the curve.
 The Marihuana Tax Act of 1937 ultimately prohibited cannabis nationwide.

-In 1976 Maine became only the third state to decriminalize the possession of weed in small amounts.
+In 1976 Maine became only the third state to decriminalize the possession of cannabis in small amounts.
 In 1999, 62% of the state voted yes on the “Maine Medical Marijuana for Specific Illnesses” statute (otherwise known as Question 2).
-It officially legalized weed for medicinal use with the diagnosis of a qualifying condition.
+It officially legalized cannabis for medicinal use with the diagnosis of a qualifying condition.

 Are you looking to get a medical marijuana card in Maine?
 We’re here to help!